 First, before that question is answered, some basic premises must be remembered.

 The principles outlined in the Declaration of Independence answer the questions of “why,” and “what” as far as governments are concerned.
 It outlines the reasons for having civil government at all.
 It asserts that the sole legitimate purpose of civil government is the protection of fundamental rights, and the enforcement of fundamental duties, both of which are inherent in man.
-Therefore, if we do not clearly understand the bounds of those rights and those rights’ corresponding duties, then we can easily and quickly create a situation where our agents in government are acting contrary to their entire purpose.
+Therefore, if we do not clearly understand the bounds of those rights and those rights’ corresponding duties, then we can, all too quickly, create a situation where our agents in government are acting contrary to their entire purpose.
 And if this ever becomes the case, the people have a right and duty to “alter or abolish” that government.

 Therefore, if rights are unalienable to the individual, and legitimate government action would necessarily be derived from those rights, the before mentioned question becomes more easily identifiable: When is it moral and right for us as individuals to use force against our fellow-man?
 Once this question is answered, the answer to the question involving civil government should become extremely clear, due to the fact that legitimate government action must be in harmony with legitimate individual action.
 Such legitimate action is only in the defense of those rights, and thus, the enforcement of other people’s duties!
+It is in response to another person’s failure to live in harmony with their unalienable duties inherent in their personhood in a way that is harming another person.
 It is only force that is reactionary in the defense of one’s own rights.
 It is moral and right when it is strictly a defensive measure.

 Thus, government force must be held to this principle.
 Government force should be married to the principle of only using its power in the defense of individual rights, and the enforcement of individual duties.
-This is especially true since representative government can’t possibly derive any legitimate authority outside of the individual rights/duties of the members of the society which it represents!
+This is especially true since representative government can’t possibly derive any legitimate authority outside of the individual rights/duties of the members of the society which it represents.
+Anything else could not be an exercise of authority, but merely an abuse of power.

-A government in harmony with its entire purpose for existing would hold a defensive standard, and would be merely a government by restoration.
-It would be a limited government which only seeks to prevent injustice from reigning, instead of taking the presumptuous and active role of “promoting justice,” or even “supplying social justice.”
+A government in harmony with its entire purpose for existing would hold a defensive standard, and would be a government by restoration.
+It would be a limited government, which mechanism would only be used to aid in preventing injustice from reigning, instead of taking the presumptuous and active role of “promoting justice,” or even “supplying social justice.”
 Any government action contrary to this limited and defensive stance would be, at best, unnecessary, and at worst, an outright infringement on people’s rights.
-And once again, if that were the case, it would be a government that acts contrary to its entire purpose for existing.
+And once again, if that were the case, it would be a government which acts contrary to its entire purpose for existing.

 When people act contrary to this understanding, and intentionally violate someone else’s rights, either by action or inaction, we call this a crime.
 Thus, when a group of people, using the government as the medium for action, intentionally violate someone’s rights, by action or inaction, we should call this a crime as well.